chreissel/linoss/README.md

 This  repository contains the official implementation for the paper [Oscillatory State-Space Models](https://openreview.net/pdf?id=GRMfXcAAFh) by [T. Konstantin Rusch](https://konstantinrusch.com/) and [Daniela Rus](https://www.csail.mit.edu/person/daniela-rus).

+This repository is an extension of [https://github.com/Benjamin-Walker/log-neural-cdes](https://github.com/Benjamin-Walker/log-neural-cdes).

 --------------------
 We propose Linear Oscillatory State-Space models (LinOSS) for efficiently learning on long sequences.
 Inspired by cortical dynamics of biological neural networks, we base our proposed LinOSS model on a system of forced harmonic oscillators.
 A stable discretization, integrated over time using fast associative parallel scans, yields the proposed state-space model.

 ![linoss_animation](https://github.com/user-attachments/assets/9d034ddf-3fa8-48e8-9818-8c3217015135)

-## Disclaimer
-Tis repository is an extension of [https://github.com/Benjamin-Walker/log-neural-cdes](https://github.com/Benjamin-Walker/log-neural-cdes).

 ## Requirements